savanpatel39/Note-It-iOS-/README.md

 ### Categories

->We have privided user with 5 default categories, they are Default, Personal, Work, Education and Travelling.
-It not just that, we also have provided users option to add his/her own category as shown in screenshot.
-We also have provided validation so that a empty category can not be created by user accidently.
+>We have privided user with 5 default categories,and they are Default, Personal, Work, Education and Travelling.
+It is not just that, we also have provided users option to create his/her own category as shown in screenshot.
+We also have added validation so that an empty category can not be created accidently.

 <br/>
 <br/>